The Majority Report with Sam Seder: Fall 2020–2025: Personnel changes and other developments

 In October 2020, it was announced that Emma Vigeland, formerly a contributor for The Young Turks, would assume Brooks' position as co-host and producer.
 Her first appearance took place on November 3, 2020, the date of the 2020 presidential election.
 In November 2020, a one-hour version of the show began airing on the NBCUniversal streaming service Peacock, however, the show's contract with Peacock ended in November 2021 and it was not renewed.

 In March 2021, Jamie Peck announced that she would be leaving the show.

-In June 2021, Brandon Sutton announced that he would be co-hosting the Majority Report on Thursdays going forward.
+In June 2021, Brandon Sutton announced that he would be co-hosting The Majority Report on Thursdays going forward.
 In July 2021, it was announced that producer Brendan Finn would be leaving the show to return to school to study health policy.
+Following Finn's departure, Bradley Alsop joined The Majority Report as a producer.

+In September 2022, Vigeland and Alsop launched the ESVN (Emma Sports Vigeland Network) Show, a podcast covering sociopolitical issues in the sports world through a progressive lens.
+The ESVN Show is currently on hiatus as of August 2025.

+In March 2025, Alsop announced he would be leaving the show.
+Producer Russ Finkelstein had a two month stint on the show from April to June 2025.
+Shortly afterwards, Bryan Vokey joined the show as a producer.